A Megalithic Marvels Special Investigative Series

 The oral traditions in regard to the incised tablets assert that the first King, Hotu Matua, possessed the knowledge of this written language.
 The knowledge of the written characters was confined to the royal family, chiefs and priests.
 15 Hota Matua had been a very powerful chief in a land that had been ravaged by great wars.
-16 Determined to flee, he embarked with 300 hundred chosen followers in two ships that were 90 feet long and 6 feet deep with the setting sun as their compass.
+16 Determined to flee, he embarked with 300 hundred chosen followers in two ships that were 90 feet long and 6 feet deep.
 After 120 days, they found the island and shortly after Hotu Matua’s queen gave birth to a boy for which they named the island Te-Pito-o-te-Henua “The Navel of the World.”
-However, Hota Matua was reported to have found a graveyard of tombs near the beach at Aneka when he first landed.
-17 Hotu Matua’s group had settled an island that had already been discovered…
+However, Hota Matua was reported to have found a graveyard of tombs near the beach at Akena when he first landed.
+17 Hotu Matua’s group had discovered an island that had already been settled…

-The oral traditions state that the island was settled twice, the first time by a race known as the “Long-ears” who came from the east, and the second time by the “Short-ears” from the west.
+The oral traditions of the islanders state that the island was settled twice, the first time by a race known as the “Long-ears” who came from the east, and the second time by the “Short-ears” from the west.
 18 The Long-ears appear to have been a power in the land at an early period in the history of the island.
 The oral traditions state that the Short-ears were merely laborers, while the Long-ears were the master builders of the larger stone statues which were manufactured in Rano Raraku quarry and found scattered all over the island.
 The Long-ears are also credited to have engineered the “Ahu” megalithic platforms that were later used as foundations for the Moai as well as inventing the rango-rango incised tablets.
-Perhaps one of the Long-ears greatest feats of all was being able to convert the later arriving Short-ears to their own religion.
+Perhaps one of the Long-ears greatest feats of all might have been converting the later arriving Short-ears to their own religion.
 For two centuries, the Short-ears willingly toiled to erect monuments that represented the long-eared chiefs of the original population.
-19 The hillsides of Poike are remarkably free from stones compared to the rest of the islands surface.
+19 It is interesting to note that the hillsides of Poike are remarkably free from stones compared to the rest of the island’s surface.
 According to oral tradition, Poike was the last refuge of the Long-ears.
 After co-extisting for approximately 200 years, a civil war erupted when the Short-ears revolted after they were forced to clear the entire Poike peninsula of stones.
 Therefore, the Long-ears had dug an extensive trench and laid a pyre in it, then withdrew behind these fortifications to the eastern hillsides of Poike.
 However they were outwitted by the Short-ears who faked a head-on night attack.
-When the Long-ears, believing the attack was real, lit their pyre, another unit of Short-ears secretly sneaked into around the trench, fell upon the Long-ears and pushed them into what became their own death trap.
+When the Long-ears, believing the attack was real, lit their pyre, another unit of Short-ears secretly came in around the trench, fell upon the Long-ears and pushed them into what became their own death trap.
 20 Archeological excavations on the island have revealed the remnants of what is believed to be a long underground ancient ditch full of charred wood fragments several feet under the surface of the island.

-Q Were the Long-ears of the “East” associated with the master builders in Peru and Bolivia who engineered similar megalithic marvels?
+Q Were the Long-ears of the “East” associated with the master builders of Peru and Bolivia who engineered similar megalithic marvels?